Recent in Baby

 How popular is Sylas?

-Sylas has grown steadily as a variant of Silas, which ranked in the U.S. top 100 boys' names in recent years.
+Sylas has grown steadily as a variant of Silas, which has been a fixture of the charts in recent years.
 Together both spellings are quite popular.